yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 --- abstract
 Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) are widely used to protect data exchanged over application protocols such as HTTP, SMTP, IMAP, POP, SIP, and XMPP.
 Over the last few years, several serious attacks on TLS have emerged, including attacks on its most commonly used cipher suites and their modes of operation.
 This document provides recommendations for improving the security of deployed services that use TLS and DTLS.
 The recommendations are applicable to the majority of use cases.

+This document was published as RFC 7525 when the industry was in the midst of its transition to TLS 1.2.
+Years later this transition is largely complete and TLS 1.3 is widely available.
+Given the new environment, we believe new guidance is needed.

 --- middle

 # Introduction

 Transport Layer Security (TLS) {{!RFC5246}} and Datagram Transport Security Layer (DTLS) {{!RFC6347}} are widely used to protect data exchanged over application protocols such as HTTP, SMTP, IMAP, POP, SIP, and XMPP.
-Over the last few years, several serious attacks on TLS have emerged, including attacks on its most commonly used cipher suites and their modes of operation.
+Over the years leading to 2015, several serious attacks on TLS have emerged, including attacks on its most commonly used cipher suites and their modes of operation.
 For instance, both the AES-CBC {{?RFC3602}} and RC4 {{!RFC7465}} encryption algorithms, which together have been the most widely deployed ciphers, have been attacked in the context of TLS.
 A companion document {{?RFC7457}} provides detailed information about these attacks and will help the reader understand the rationale behind the recommendations provided here.

+The TLS community reacted to these attacks in two ways:

+- Detailed guidance was published on the use of TLS 1.2 and earlier protocol versions.
+This guidance is included in the original {{?RFC7525}} and mostly retained in this revised version.
+- A new protocol version was released, TLS 1.3 {{!RFC8446}}, which largely mitigates or resolves these attacks.

-Because of these attacks, those who implement and deploy TLS and DTLS need updated guidance on how TLS can be used securely.
-This document provides guidance for deployed services as well as for software implementations, assuming the implementer expects his or her code
+Those who implement and deploy TLS and DTLS, in particular versions 1.2 or earlier of these protocols, need guidance on how TLS can be used securely.
+This document provides guidance for deployed services as well as for software implementations, assuming the implementer expects his or her code to be deployed in environments defined in {{applicability}}.

-to be deployed in environments defined in {{applicability}}.
-In fact, this document calls for the deployment of algorithms that are widely implemented but not yet widely deployed.
 Concerning deployment, this document targets a wide audience -- namely, all deployers who wish to add authentication (be it one-way only or mutual), confidentiality, and data integrity protection to their communications.

 The recommendations herein take into consideration the security of various mechanisms, their technical maturity and interoperability, and their prevalence in implementations at the time of writing.
 Unless it is explicitly called out that a recommendation applies to TLS alone or to DTLS alone, each recommendation applies to both TLS and DTLS.

-It is expected that the TLS 1.3 specification will resolve many of the vulnerabilities listed in this document.
+As noted, the TLS 1.3 specification resolves many of the vulnerabilities listed in this document.
 A system that deploys TLS 1.3 should have fewer vulnerabilities than TLS 1.2 or below.
-This document is likely to be updated after TLS 1.3 gets noticeable deployment.
+This document is being republished with this in mind, and with an explicit goal to migrate most uses of TLS 1.2 into TLS 1.3.

 These are minimum recommendations for the use of TLS in the vast majority of implementation and deployment scenarios, with the exception of unauthenticated TLS (see {{applicability}}).
 Other specifications that reference this document can have stricter requirements related to one or more aspects of the protocol, based on their particular circumstances (e.g., for use with a particular application protocol); when that is the case, implementers are advised to adhere to those stricter requirements.
 Furthermore, this document provides a floor, not a ceiling, so stronger options are always allowed (e.g., depending on differing evaluations of the importance of cryptographic strength vs. computational load).